isomerpages/moe-woodgrovesec/index.md

       id: announcements
       announcement_items:
         - title: Release of 2025 GCE N Level Results
-          date: 19 December 2025
+          date: 18 December 2025
-          announcement: Do note that the release of the GCE N Level results will take place on 19th December 2025.
+          announcement: Do note that the release of the GCE N Level results will take place on 18th December 2025.
 For more information, please refer to the link below.
           link_text: Click for Details
           link_url: /release-of-gce-n-level-results/
+        - title: Secondary 1 Posting Results
+          date: 19 December 2025
+          announcement: Welcome to Woodgrove Secondary School!
+For onboarding details and appeals, refer to the link below.
+          link_text: Click for Details
+          link_url: /2026-secondary-1-students/
 ---